Chickenpox Outbreak Hits N.C. Private School With Low Vaccination Rates

 But Jennifer Mullendore, medical director at the Buncombe County Health and Human Services Department, said that for many parents who claim the religious exemption, "it's more of a personal belief or a philosophical mistrust" that drives the aversion to getting their children vaccinated, according to the Asheville Citizen Times.

-The rate of unvaccinated children in Buncombe County is so high that the county created a coalition earlier this year to try to tackle the issue – but even Mullendore isn't sure what will be effective in convincing parents to vaccinate.
+The rate of unvaccinated children in Buncombe County is so high that the county created a coalition earlier this year to try to tackle the issue — but even Mullendore isn't sure what will be effective in persuading parents to vaccinate.
 She noted that the parents choosing not to vaccinate tended to be educated and well-off — and that because vaccines have been so successful, many parents have never encountered an outbreak and don't take the threat seriously.

 "What happens when we lack community immunity?
 Measles is what happens," Mullendore told county commissioners last month.